dbertella/conf-sketches/jsday-2016/functional-reactive-programming.md

 ## Imperative, Functional, Reactive
 - Imperative: Describing step by step what you want to achieve.
 Object has a state
-- Functional: Manipulate data in the argument of the function, but you can't manipulate the intial data
+- Functional: Manipulate data in the argument of the function, but you can't manipulate the initial data
 - Reactive: Moving forward, used in backend development, in front end is quite new.

 ## Imperative vs Reactive